-- Retaining the EMA's existing market monitoring and Electricity Act responsibilities. - Replacing the capacity caps in the generation licences of the three largest Gencos by concentration caps, with an appropriate transition path to prevent forced divestment. - Phasing out vesting contracts. - Prudently hedging unvested MSSL load. - Introducing a pivotal supplier test, which acts to cap key generators' offers at times of binding import constraints to a particular node or group of nodes. - Raising the MPC.
+• Retaining the EMA's existing market monitoring and Electricity Act responsibilities.

+- Replacing the capacity caps in the generation licences of the three largest Gencos by a 25% market share cap in all generation licences.56

+- Phasing out vesting contracts.

+- Prudently hedging unvested MSSL load.

+- Introducing a pivotal supplier test, which acts to cap key generators' offers at times of binding import constraints to a particular node or group of nodes.

+- Raising the MPC.

-The first four of these elements is identical to those applying in balanced market package discussed in Section 6.4.1 and accordingly design parameters 1, 2, 5, and 6 apply.
+The first four of these elements is identical to those applying in balanced market package discussed in Section 6.5.1 and accordingly design parameters 1, 2, 5, and 6 apply.
 The pivotal supplier test and MPC are discussed in more detail below, following a brief description of the approaches to managing congestion in wholesale electricity markets.